Maximizing Adhesion While Minimizing the “Ouch” Factor

 Adhesion to skin has been an ongoing challenge since the mid-1800s when Dr. Horace Day first combined India rubber, pine gum, turpentine, litharge, and cayenne pepper extract, and applied the mixture to strips of cloth to be used as surgical tape.
 Cayenne pepper?!
 That sounds like pain in a bottle just from the application if it, never mind the removal!

-In balancing the aggressiveness of the adhesive with the potential for pain upon removal, surface energy, compatibility and rheology must all be taken into account, as well as the flexibility and extensibility of the carrier.
+In balancing the aggressiveness of the adhesive with the potential for pain upon removal, surface energy and compatibility must be taken into account, as well as the flexibility and extensibility of the carrier.
 For example, the hydrophilicity of the adhesive can be adjusted to increase the bond, which may be necessary for rigid carriers such as sensors and drug delivery systems.
 Where ease of removability may be the dominant factor, such as with bandages or tapes being used on delicate skin, ensuring gentle removal will be a driving factor.